Everything you always wanted to know about stone fruit (but were afraid to ask)

-To easily remove peach skin you can drop peaches in boiling water for 10–15 seconds then quickly remove them and dunk in cold water.
-The skin will almost "slide off" if you peel it after this process.
-Of course the skin of stone fruit in general is where many of the nutrients lie and, especially in certain plums, where the mix of sweet and tartness combine.
+To easily remove peach skin, you can drop peaches in boiling water for 10–15 seconds then quickly remove them and dunk in cold water.
+The skin will almost “slide off” if you peel it after this process.
+Of course, the surface of stone fruit, in general, is where many of the nutrients lie and, especially in particular plums, where the mix of sweet and tartness combine.
 Red color on peaches is an indication of more sunlight and thus more sugar in the fruit.

 Saturn or Donut Peach

 Nectarines are a peach-like fruit but without the fuzz!
-Actually, nectarines ARE peaches but with a recessive gene that makes them a little sweeter and with a smooth, fuzzless skin.
+Nectarines ARE peaches but with a recessive gene that makes them a little sweeter and with smooth, fuzzless skin.
 Cut down the seam, twist and separate for freestone varieties; use a serrated knife to cut wedges out of cling or semi-cling varieties.
-White nectatines tend to be sweeter than yellow nectarines.
+White nectarines tend to be sweeter than yellow nectarines.